-Retinal Photograph Red-Free Image OCT Description Peripapillary Staphyloma • Pathogenesis: Incomplete development of the posterior sclera. · Clinical appearance: Predominantly unilateral, staphyloma surrounding the ONH, with the ONH located at the base of the staphyloma. • OCT: Shows a deep posterior excavation around the ONH. • Visual fields: May show an enlarged blind spot.
+Red-Free Image ОСТ Description Pathogenesis: Incomplete development of the posterior sclera.
+Clinical appearance: Predominantly unilateral, staphyloma surrounding the ONH, with the ONH located at the base of the staphyloma.
+OCT: Shows a deep posterior excavation around the ONH.
+Visual fields: May show an enlarged blind spot.
 Baseline glaucoma assessment followed by routine optometric review.
-Megalopapillae • Pathogenesis: Specific pathophysiology unknown.
+Pathogenesis: Specific pathophysiology unknown.
 May be due to modified optic axonal migration in early embryogenesis in children with basal encephalocele.
 Clinical appearance: Abnormally large ONH with a disc area >2.5mm2, with an increased cup diameter with a deep excavation, yet intact rims and normal IOP.
-OCT: RNFL and GC-IPL thicknesses within the normative range. • Visual fields: Normal, or may show an enlarged blind spot.
+A CONTRACTOR OCT: RNFL and GC-IPL thicknesses within the normative range.
+Visual fields: Normal, or may show an enlarged blind spot.
 Baseline glaucoma assessment followed by routine optometric review.
-Optic Nerve Hypoplasia • Pathogenesis: Underdevelopment of the optic nerve, resulting in a reduction in the number of axons in the affected nerve.
+Pathogenesis: Underdevelopment of the optic nerve, resulting in a reduction in the number of axons in the affected nerve.
 Clinical appearance: Mainly bilateral (75-85%), small pale/grey ONH.
-Yellow-white ring surrounds ONH ("double-ring sign").
-Disc-mac distance to disc-diam. ratio >3.0 • OCT: Significantly reduced RNFL and GC-IPL thicknesses. • Visual fields: variable defects depending on distribution of the lack of nerve fibres.
-Associations: May occur in isolation or with strabismus, microphthalmos, aniridia, coloboma, nystagmus, facial anomalies, septo-optic dysplasia with ONH, midline brain and endocrine abnormalities, etc. GC-IPL thickness map RNFL thickness map Routine optometric review with visual fields assessment.
+Yellow-white rise resulting in a reduction in the number of axons in the affected nerve. ring surrounds ONH ("double-ring sign").
+Disc-mac distance to disc-diam. ratio >3.0 OCT: Significantly reduced RNFL and GC-IPL thicknesses.
+Visual fields: variable defects depending on distribution of the lack of nerve fibres.
+Associations: May occur in isolation or with strabismus, microphthalmos, aniridia, coloboma, nystagmus, facial anomalies, septo-optic dysplasia with ONH, midline brain and endocrine abnormalities, etc. GC-IPL thickness map RNF thickness map Routine optometric review with visual fields assessment.
 Please note, evaluation with a paediatric ophthalmologist may be required if this is an initial diagnosis in a child.
-Superior Segmental Optic Nerve Hypoplasia (Topless Disc Syndrome) • Pathogenesis: Specific pathophysiology unknown.
-May be due to Interruption in fetal development resulting in dysplasia of retinal neural tissue. • Clinical appearance: Relatively superior entrance of the central retinal artery from the ONH.
-Superior "double ring" sign, disc pallor, thinned superior peripapillary RNFL. • OCT: Abnormal extension of the RPE over the superior and nasal disc margin, significantly reduced superior RNFL and superior GC-IPL thicknesses. • Visual fields: Non-progressive, dense inferior visual field loss (sectoral or altitudinal), often connecting to the blind spot.
+Nerve Hypoplasia (Topless Disc Syndrome) • Pathogenesis: Specific pathophysiology unknown.
+May be due to Interruption in fetal development resulting in dysplasia of retinal neural tissue.
+Clinical appearance: Relatively superior entrance of the central retinal artery from the ONH.
+Superior "double ring" sign, disc pallor, thinned superior peripapillary RNFL.
+OCT: Abnormal extension of the RPE over the superior and nasal disc margin, significantly reduced superior RNFL and superior GC-IPL thicknesses.
+Visual fields: Non-progressive, dense inferior visual field loss (sectoral or altitudinal), often connecting to the blind spot.
+OCTA: Reduction in capillary perfusion corresponding to location of thinned RNFL Associations: Possibly with maternal diabetes, low birth weight, short gestation time.
+Red-Free Image Image<